dvcorreia/cv/main.typ

     ),
     location: "Remote to Cambridge, US",
   )[
-    Drive neuroscience further.

-    - Developing solutions to serve high bandwidth medical images to web browser applications
-    - Integrating AI solutions into our hosting products
-    - Colaborating on an authorization solution for client access to medical data
+    Working on neuroscience #saas products and applications for research institutes, pharmaceutical companies and clinics.

+    - Maintain internal forks of open source projects like #ohif and Google's #neuroglancer and #nvidia's #monailabel server
+    - Full-stack development of solutions to analyze and serve large research data (#celegans and #esckan projects)

-    #tag(python) #tag(typescript) #tag(k8s)
+    #tag(python) #tag(typescript) #tag(reactjs)
   ]

   #hrule